MCantor111/TravelExperts_2025_2026/phase1-web/README.txt

 User Id: 'userid'
 Password: 'password'

-The functionality in packages is merely placeholder, and does not actually post its contents anywhere
+The functionality in contacts is merely placeholder, and does not actually post its contents anywhere

 Instructions ::